-This Report presents the background Discussion Papers and a Summary Report to the Zoning By-law Task Force for review and comment.
+The Planning Advisory Committee's mandate includes giving advice to Council on the development of a new Zoning By-law.
+This Report presents the background Discussion Papers and a Summary Report to the Planning Advisory Committee for review and comment.
 The Summary Report is provided as Appendix A to this Report.
+Comments from the Committee will be included in a future report to Committee of the Whole - Planning and Administration on July 12, 2022.